MIFisheriesScience/MIFisheriesScience.github.io/_pages/6001Ecology.md

 # Course Schedule

-Note that while this course is *organized* by [Dr. Brett Favaro](http://about.me/brettfavaro) it is delivered in two-week modules, as outlined below.
+Note while this course is *organized* by [Dr. Brett Favaro](http://about.me/brettfavaro) it is delivered in two-week modules by other researchers, as outlined below.

 | Date | Instructor | Topic |
 |------------------------------|---------------------|----------------------------------|